 Member of the Institute for Digital Transformation

-Dr Daniel Schallmo is Professor for Digital Transformation and Entrepreneurship at Neu-Ulm University of Applied Sciences.
+Prof. Dr. Daniel Schallmo is professor for Digital Transformation and Entrepreneurship at Neu-Ulm University of Applied Sciences.
 His work and research focuses on the context of digitalisation: measuring digital maturity, developing digital strategies, the digital transformation of business models and implementing digital initiatives.
 This includes, for example, leadership in the digital age, technologies and the design of organisations.

 Professor of Marketing, Branding & Strategy

 Director of the Institute for Entrepreneurship, Innovation, and Sustainability

 Member of the Africa Institute

 Prof. Dr. Jens Uwe Pätzmann studied Social and Business Communication at the Berlin University of the Arts and earned his doctorate at the Faculty of Communication Sciences at the Free University of Berlin.
 As Strategic Planning Director at Lintas he managed Unilever brands from Hamburg and London, and as International Planning Director at TBWA in Hamburg he was responsible for the brand management of Beiersdorf brands worldwide, here especially for NIVEA.
 Most recently, he was Editor-in-Chief and Business Manager of the German Club Bertelsmann catalogues.
 Since 2000, he has taught Marketing, Branding & Strategy at Neu-Ulm University and is Director of the Institute for Entrepreneurship.
 He is also involved in the Africa Institute at HNU.

 Professor for the field of digitalisation and technology management

 Coordinator of studies with deepened practical experience and composite studies

 Head of the degree programme Management, Digitization and Sustainability (BA)